 Alistair Wright, 'The Civil War in Karelia, 1918-1920' (joint supervisor; ESRC-funded; completed 2011).

-Olga Bertelsen, 'Spatial Dimensions of Soviet Repressions in the 1930s: The House of Writers (Kharkiv, Ukraine)' (University International Research Excellence Scholarship; Phi Kappa Phi Graduate Fellowship; Helen Darcovich Memorial Doctoral Fellowship, 2012-13; completed 2013; currently holds Harriman Institute Postdoctoral Fellowship, Columbia University, USA, 2013-14).
+Olga Bertelsen, 'Spatial Dimensions of Soviet Repressions in the 1930s: The House of Writers (Kharkiv, Ukraine)' (funded by University International Research Excellence Scholarship; Phi Kappa Phi Graduate Fellowship; Helen Darcovich Memorial Doctoral Fellowship, 2012-13; completed 2013; awarded Harriman Institute Postdoctoral Fellowship, Columbia University, USA, 2013-14; currently holds Postdoctoral Fellowship in the Center for European, Russian and Eurasian Studies, University of Toronto, 2014-15).

 Main recent research-related administrative roles